shaefer/serverless_example/README.md

         - the defined functionName in the serverless.yml file
         - the name of the exported method on the lambda.
 1. test real one locally `serverless invoke local --function search --path test/cleverorc/get-local.json`
+1. Make sure to set region on provider to your desired otherwise will probably default to us-east-1 default stage will be "dev"
-1. serverless deploy (had to correct aws credentials) lambda creation worked on first try.
-No dynamo yet...but probably due to missing environment variables.
+1. serverless deploy (had to correct aws credentials) lambda and dynamodb table creation worked out of the box. (added step for region setting)